xdissent/OctoRest/README.rst

 Python client library for OctoPrint REST API

 This is continued work after the great start by Miro Hrončok of covering the OctoPrint REST API.
-Nearly all current functionality in the API has been covered, but as of yet I have not had time to add extensive testing.
-(Will do...)
+Nearly all current functionality in the API has been covered (up to OctoPrint 1.3.11), but as of yet I have not had time to add extensive testing for all aspects of the API.

 Installation
 ------------